mobiusml/gemlite/README.md

 Step 1 and 3 are standard practice, regardless if the weights are quantized or not.
 The magic happens in step 2, where the weights are dequantized on-the-fly to calculate the partial dot product.
 The speed is actually coming from the reduced memory reads, not from the computation, since we read less data from the global memory with quantized weights.

 In order to make the kernels flexible, we use two arrays:
-* `loc_shifts`: these are per-cached thread-level indices, they depend on the number of packed elements per quantized weight point.
+* `loc_shifts`: these are pre-cached thread-level indices, they depend on the number of packed elements per quantized weight point.
 * `q_shifts` : array of shifts to use to dequantize the weights.
 Since the bitwidth is fixed, we only need a single unpacking mask `W_nbits **2 - 1`.